geo7/mimesis/docs/getting_started.rst

 ------------

 .. attention::
     Mimesis works only on Python 3.6 and higher.
-Developers have not plans related to adding support for old versions of Python.
+Developers have no plans related to adding support for old versions of Python.